 If a yin yoga dragonfly side bend (lateral dragonfly) is practiced, the Lung, Heart, Large Intestine and Gallbladder meridians are activated and the upper arm, shoulder, chest and abdomen open.

-If a yin yoga dragonfly with a twist is practiced the Spleen, Stomach and Gallbladder meridians activated and circulation in the abdomen and internal organs is increased.
+If a yin yoga dragonfly with a twist is practiced, the Spleen, Stomach and Gallbladder meridians are activated and circulation in the abdomen and internal organs is increased.